Prajesh Sen

-G. Prajesh Sen (also spelt G. Prajeshsen; born 29th May at Kilimanoor) is an Indian filmmaker and writer.
+G. Prajesh Sen (also spelt G. Prajeshsen; born 29 May at Kilimanoor) is an Indian filmmaker and writer.
 In 2017, He has made his directorial debut with Captain, the first sports biopic in malayalam starring Jayasurya and Anu Sithara.

 Career

 Prajesh Sen started his career as a journalist and media person.
 He worked in All India Radio Trivandrum and Madhyamam newspaper.
 He started his film career as an assistant director with Siddique.

 He is the author of the biography Ormakalude Bhramanapadham based on the former Indian Space Research Organisation scientist Nambi Narayanan.
 He also made a documentary based on Nambi Narayanan, named Nambi The Scientist.

-Prajesh worked with a Dutch director Jacco Groen in his street kids documentary series.
+Sen worked with a Dutch director Jacco Groen in his street kids documentary series.
 He worked as an associate producer on Jacco Groen's The Road to Moscow, documenting the lives of nine girls chosen by Karunalaya Social Service Society to represent India at the Street Child World Cup 2018 in Moscow, Russia.